digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Configuring a Custom Domain and Auto TLS Feature for Knative Services

 Knative is able to enable TLS termination automatically for all your services (existing or new ones), and automatically fetch or renew TLS certificates from [Let's Encrypt](https://letsencrypt.org).
 This feature is provided via [cert-manager](https://cert-manager.io) and a special component (or adapter) named [net-certmanager](https://github.com/knative-sandbox/net-certmanager).
-You can also configure Knative to use a custom domain you own, and expose services to the outside world.
+You can also configure Knative to use a custom domain you own, and let users access your services via your domain.

-To summarize, the following steps are required to configure your own domain, and enable the auto TLS feature for Knative Services:
+To summarize, the following steps are required to configure Knative Serving to use your domain, and enable the auto TLS feature:

-1. Create a `ClusterIssuer` resource - main role is to issue certificates from Let's Encrypt.
+1. Create a `ClusterIssuer` resource - main role is to issue certificates from [Let's Encrypt](https://letsencrypt.org).
 2. Install the `net-certmanager` controller - main role is to act as a bridge (or adapter) between Cert-Manager and Knative Serving, for automatic issuing of certificates.
-3. Configure `KnativeServing` component via the `Knative Operator` to:
+3. Configure [Knative Serving](https://knative.dev/docs/install/operator/configuring-serving-cr) component via the `Knative Operator` to:
-    - Use a dedicated domain that you own (this step assumes that you already have a valid domain and it's registered with DO, as explained in [Configuring DigitalOcean Domain Records for Knative Services](#configuring-digitalocean-domain-records-for-knative-services) section from this blueprint).
+    - Use a dedicated domain that you own (this step assumes that you already have a valid domain and it's registered with DigitalOcean, as explained in [Configuring DigitalOcean Domain Records for Knative Services](#configuring-digitalocean-domain-records-for-knative-services) section from this blueprint).
     - Use the `ClusterIssuer` resource to automatically issue/renew certificates for each service.
-    - Enable the `auto TLS` feature (via a special flag called `auto-tls`).
+    - Enable the `auto TLS` feature, via a special flag called `auto-tls`.

 First, you need to create a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer) CRD for cert-manager.
 This blueprint provides a ready to use manifest which can be installed using `kubectl`: